HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/ImpersonationAPIWithSAML.md

 ## Introduction

-You've configured your DX deployment with SAML for SSO and find that you're unable to impersonate other users.
+When an HCL Digital Experience (DX) deployment is configured with SAML for Single Sign-On (SSO), the user impersonation feature may fail to function as expected.
+This behavior occurs due to specific security processing conflicts within the underlying application server.
+This article outlines the steps required to enable the impersonation API to work alongside a SAML configuration.

 ## Instructions

-In order for impersonation to work with SAML, the com.ibm.websphere.security.InvokeTAIbeforeSSO security custom property needs to be removed.
-Follow these steps to remove the custom property:
+To enable user impersonation within a SAML-configured environment, you must remove the `com.ibm.websphere.security.InvokeTAIbeforeSSO` security custom property.
+Refer to the following steps to remove this custom property:

 1. Log in to the IBM WebSphere Integrated Solutions Console as the WebSphere administrator.
 2. Navigate to **Security > Global security > Custom properties**.
 3. Select the **com.ibm.websphere.security.InvokeTAIbeforeSSO** property.
-4. Click on the **Delete** button.
+4. Click **Delete**.
-5. Save the changes.
+5. Click **Save** at the top of the console messages.
 6. On clustered on-premise environments, synchronize the changes with all the nodes.
+7. Restart the environment to apply the changes:
+    - **Containerized environments:** Restart the `dx-core` pods.
-7. Restart the dx-core pod on containerized environments or all nodes, including the Deployment Manager node, when running on a clustered on-premise environment.
+    - **Clustered on-premises environments:** Restart all nodes, including the Deployment Manager (Dmgr) node.